Steven J. Schloeder: Early life and career

 Schloeder received the Presidential Fellowship at the Graduate Theological Union in Berkeley, CA, where he attained the Ph.D. in theology, working under Rev. Dr. Michael Morris, OP.
 His dissertation, The Church of the Year 2000: A dialogue on Catholic Architecture for the Third Millennium, critically examined the architectural competition for the Jubilee Church and the works of Richard Meier, Tadao Ando, Peter Eisenman, Günter Behnisch, Santiago Calatrava, and Frank Gehry.

-Schloeder is a licensed architect (Arizona, California), practicing nationally in the United States in all aspects of Roman Catholic sacred architecture, through his firm Liturgical Environs, PC.
+Schloeder is a licensed architect (Arizona, Pennsylvania), practicing nationally in the United States in all aspects of Roman Catholic sacred architecture, through his firm Liturgical Environs, PC.
+He currently works for the Pennsylvania Department of General Services.